 This display of impressive bonsai really is on par with art museums worldwide.
 And the value of bonsai, as well, follows suit.
 De Groot relayed that in Japan, quality bonsai sell for hundreds of thousands of dollars, and those wealthy enough to possess one must in addition hire a boarder to house and take care of the live art.
 In the United States, bonsai art typically sells for between two and thirty thousand dollars.

-Currently the admission is free to the Pacific Bonsai Museum.
-I recommend a guided tour because the background information of the exhibits is compelling beyond the artistic display.
+Admission to the Pacific Bonsai Museum is by donation.
+The suggested donation amount is $10 per adult.
+Donations are accepted at the end of the exhibit.
+We recommend a guided tour because the background information of the exhibits is compelling beyond the artistic display.
 Many of the bonsai on display are worth thousands of dollars and some trees, prior to their cultivation into bonsai, are as old as 900 years.